ThiefMD/StolenVictoryDuo/README.md

 This is a variable width font.
 You can read more at [In Search of the Perfect Writing Font](https://ia.net/topics/in-search-of-the-perfect-writing-font) about iA Writer Duospace.

 The family name is `Stolen Victory Duo`.
 It's designed for writing and not recommended for applications where mono-spaced fonts are required.
+Stick to [Victor Mono](https://rubjo.github.io/victor-mono/) for that.

 ![Preview](StolenVictoryDuo.png)